 Sophia Cust and the boathouse

-Daughter of the 1st Earl Brownlow and his 1st wife Sophia; Sophia Cust painted many views of Belton park and gardens.
-The accuracy of her paintings has enabled the National Trust to restore many lost garden features confidently; most recently helping us to discover the secrets of the lost wilderness garden and the riverside boathouse.
+Sophia Cust was the daughter of the 1st Earl Brownlow and his first wife, Amelia Sophia Hume.
+She painted many views of Belton's park and gardens.
+The accuracy of her paintings has enabled the National Trust to restore many lost garden features with confidence.
+Most recently this has helped us discover the secrets of the lost wilderness garden and the riverside boathouse.

-The boathouse was constructed in the 1830’s for the 1st Earl Brownlow.
-It's one of a series of ‘incidents’ that existed throughout the wilderness garden to delight and excite the Earls visitors.
+The boathouse was constructed in the 1830s for the 1st Earl Brownlow.
+It's one of a series of ‘incidents’ throughout the wilderness garden designed to delight and excite the Earl's visitors.
 The most tantalising piece of evidence we have showing the original appearance of the boathouse is a watercolour painted by Sophia Cust, Lady Tower.